Conservative platform Parler says it warned FBI of ‘specific threats of violence’ ahead of Capitol riot

 The Jan.
 5 warning from the Norfolk office was shared with the field office in Washington, and within an hour, officials in a command post there were briefed, FBI Assistant Director in Charge Steven M. D’Antuono has said.
 The document was also shared through a Joint Terrorism Task Force that includes representatives from the Capitol Police and other law enforcement agencies, D’Antuono has said.

-But D’Antuono also claimed in the days after the riot that the FBI did not have information in advance of anything other than a rally was planned for Jan.
+But D’Antuono also said in the days after the riot that the FBI did not have information in advance of anything other than a rally was planned for Jan.
 6. FBI officials have since said it can be challenging to distinguish aspirational boasts from actual threats in the massive amount of incendiary chatter online, though FBI Director Christopher A. Wray has conceded that what happened at the Capitol was not “an acceptable result.”

 In the wake of the riot, Amazon suspended Parler from its web-hosting service, knocking the social network offline for more than a month on the assertion that it had violated terms of service by not adequately moderating content.
 Amazon founder Jeff Bezos owns The Washington Post.